-Logic programming provides an abstract and high-level view of programming in which programs are expressed as a collection of facts and predicates that define a model of the problem at hand and against which questions may be asked.
+Logic programming provides an abstract and high-level view of programming in which programs are expressed as a collection of facts and rules that define a model of the problem at hand and against which questions may be asked.
 The most well-known example of this paradigm of programming is Prolog, which has been successfully used in applications of many different areas.
 One line of work that has been followed to address performance issues is parallel execution: parallelism allows logic programs to transparently exploit multi-processor environments while extensions like co-routining, constraints and tabling go a long way towards reducing the problem's inherent search space.
 Some or all of these together act as the foundation on which to build more advanced techniques towards obtaining maximum performance.

 From the experience gained in implementing the Basic Andorra Model, D.H.D.
-Warren made a more radical proposal, the Extended Andorra Model, or EAM [12], in which the conditions in which independent computations might be carried out are eagerly sought.
+Warren made a more radical proposal, the Extended Andorra Model, or EAM [11], where the conditions in which independent computations might be carried out are eagerly sought.
 In this article, we present a concrete implementation of the Extended Andorra Model, the WAM2EAM, which differs from other approaches taken in the past because we are compiling straight WAM code into C,1 adopting an EAM computational model, resorting to GCC extensions.

 This paper is structured as follows: Section 2 presents a short survey on the road leading up to our current implementation as far as the EAM is concerned, from the Andorra Principle to the BEAM.
 Section 3 describes the EAM in more detail and lays down the theoretical groundwork of the WAM2EAM and delves more deeply into its practical implementation from WAM code compilation to the data structures and execution control of the EAM-based generated C code.
-Finally, Section 4 uses a concrete Prolog example and succintly describes its compilation and execution from start to finish.
+We conclude with section 4.